U.S.-China Joint DVM Scholarship Program

 Students from universities in China first apply for the one-year pre-vet program at KSU.
 While studying at KSU during the pre-vet year, the students will apply for a DVM program at KSU or partnering universities in the U.S.

-Applicants must have a minimum GPA of 3.0 on a 4.0 scale and a TOEFL score of 95 or higher (TOEFL score must be 100 or above before November 15).
-To be competitive, a GRE score of 50% in the average percentile of all three categories (Best score of each category can be used).
-Two recommendation letters from the university the applicant is attending is required for the application.
+Applicants must have a minimum GPA of 3.0 on a 4.0 scale, a TOEFL score of 95 or higher (MyBest score is acceptable), and a GRE score of 50% in the average percentile of all three categories (Best score of each category can be used).
+Two recommendation letters from the university where the applicant is attending is required for the application.